-In 2012, Bangladesh has enacted The Prevention and Suppression of Human Trafficking Act (PSHTA), in compliance with the Palermo Protocol, which defines human trafficking as possessing three constituent elements (Figure 6): the act, the means and the purpose.
+In 2012, Bangladesh enacted the Prevention and Suppression of Human Trafficking Act (PSHTA) in compliance with the Palermo Protocol, which defines human trafficking as possessing three constituent elements (Figure 6): the act, the means, and the purpose.
 According to PSHTA, all three components must be present in an adult trafficking case.
-If the victim of trafficking is a child, it shall be immaterial whether any of the means of committing the offence mentioned above is used or not.
+If the victim of trafficking is a child, it shall be immaterial whether any of the means of committing the offence mentioned above are used or not.